mirandawang/react-metronome/README.md

 3) Press the Start button.

-4) Use the toggles, buttons, and dropdowns to customize the metronome to your liking.
+4) Use the slider, buttons, and dropdowns to customize the metronome to your liking.

 ...